Punktum-dk/epp-service-specification/README.md

 1001, “Commmand completed successfully; action pending”
 ```

 The extension in response will provide a unique tracking number, which can be used to identify the creation request across provisioning channels offered by DK Hostmaster.
-The result of the further processing will be relayed back via EPP, see poll and message queue above.
+The result of the further processing will be relayed back via EPP, see Poll and Messages below.

 So the customised response for a domain creation request looks as below.